MichaelWang1028/Practical-Programming-in-C/README.md

 Again the problem is really straightforward, and I spent more time separating the code than solving the problem.

 ##### Difficulties
-The only tricky thing is when implementing the function **cleartable()** because you should free not only the node of the linked list, but also the word of this node.
+The only tricky thing is when implementing the function **cleartable()** because you should free not only the node of the linked list, but also the word associated with this node.